IAMSSROBINSON/u-front-end/06_project_blog/00_project_blog.md

 ## Blog Template
 When a user clicks on a blog post card/link a blog page should open up and the blog template items should be populated with the data points from the card.
   - : blog template html
+    - : validate the href from the window.location.href and make sure it includes blogTemplate in the path to render the correct components
   - : header area stays the same
   - : subject area should show label of the subject of the post that was clicked on
   - : heading should become the title of the post